boblemaire/IoTaWatt/Docs/threePhase.rst

     *However you identify your physical phases, IoTaWatt always identifies the phase that the VT is connected to as phase A.*

-The other two legs will be phase B and phase C.
+The other two virtual phases will be phase B and phase C.
-It's just a big circle, so it's just a matter of where you start.
+It doesn't matter where which of the physical phases your VT is connected to.
 Your starting point is always A.

 There are color coding schemes for the phases, but they vary so widely that I'm not going to try to reconcile this scheme